Monroe, Washington: Media

+The area is served by The Everett Herald and The Seattle Times, the daily newspapers in the northern Puget Sound region.
 The Monroe Monitor and Valley News was a local weekly newspaper published in Monroe by the Pacific Publishing Company.
 It was founded in 1899 as the Monitor and later acquired two other newspapers operating in the Skykomish Valley: the Monroe Transcript in 1908 and the Valley News in 1985, based in Sultan.
 The publication ceased and merged with Snohomish County Tribune in November 2021.

-The area is also served by The Everett Herald and The Seattle Times, the daily newspapers in the northern Puget Sound region.

 Monroe has a public library operated by the Sno-Isle Libraries system, which serves most of Snohomish County.
 The city's first library opened in 1906 at a private home and later moved to the city hall, where it remained until a dedicated library building was opened in 1966 by Sno-Isle.
 The library building was expanded by Sno-Isle in 1987 and replaced with the current library building in 2002, located near the civic campus.
 The new library cost $6.8 million to construct and has 84,000 items in a 20,000 sqft building.
 The Monroe library serves a population of 36,622 residents, including areas surrounding Monroe, and circulated over 291,000 items in 2014.